Desires and Resolutions of the Clubmen 1645

-The view seen from the village of Manston, home of the Lawyer Thomas Young.
-"That man more eloquent then trustworthy" The view includes three of the main meeting areas of the Dorset Clubmen in 1645.
+The view seen from the village of Manston above, home of the Lawyer Thomas Young.
+"That man more eloquent then trustworthy" 'Spoke at Badbury rings.
+The view includes three of the main meeting areas of the Dorset Clubmen in 1645.
 Duncliffe Hill, Clubmen Down where the Reverend Thomas Bravell held meetings and Hambledon Hill, the place of battle between Cromwell, his dragoons and the Clubmen.

 Clubmen Down .
 Compton Abbas.
-Meeting of Clubmen 1645.
+Home of Rector Thomas Bravell.
+Meetings of Clubmen Were held here in 1645.

-In the frame, Compton Abbas, home of the former rector of old St Mary's and Clubmen leader Reverend Thomas Bravell, Clubmen Down and Hambledon Hill.
+In the frame from Melbury Hill, Compton Abbas, home of the former rector of old St Mary's and Clubmen leader Reverend Thomas Bravell, Clubmen Down and Hambledon Hill.

 Hambledon Hill a large Iron Age Fort was where a large gathering of 2-4000 Clubmen were preparing to march upon Sherborne to free Clubmen leaders captured in Shaftesbury under General Fairfax's authority.